-8.7 km W by S in Birrinagh (N 161 879) is a roofless portal-tomb
+8.7 km W by S in Birrinagh (N 161 879) is a roofless

-a little lower.
+and a door-slab a little lower.
 The capstone was dislodged only

-60 or 70 years ago, and now stands upright to one side, looking like a side-stone.
+60 or 70 years ago, and now stands upright to one side, looking

-low hills in three directions.
+valley with low hills in three directions.

 N 145 625

 NNW of Ballymahon, to the W of a by-road, a gable-shaped slab

 over 2.5 metres high and almost 2 metres wide is packed at the

 base with one large and several small stones.

 There are several more monoliths in the area, including two

 in Glenmore townland, one in a field in front of Glenmore

 two fields S of Glenmore House.

 km W (N 103 625 on Sheet 40) is Corlea Visitor Centre,

-which is a good model of how to preserve and present ancient 'Heritage' - in
+which is a good model of how to preserve and present ancient

-but its purpose remains a mystery.
+uncovered in Europe, but its purpose remains a mystery.